ab-mtz/cs50p-final-project/README.md

 ### Instructions

-1. Clone or download this repository to your local machine.

-2. Navigate to the project directory in your terminal.

-3. Run the program with the following command, replacing `input_file.pdf` with your PDF file:
+1. Run the program with the following command, replacing `input_file.pdf` with your PDF file:

     python project.py input_file.pdf

-4. You will be prompted to enter your name.
+2. You will be prompted to enter your name.
 This is used to generate an ICS file with your work shifts.

-5. The program will process the PDF file, extract your work schedule, and create an ICS file.
+3. The program will process the PDF file, extract your work schedule, and create an ICS file.

-6. Import the generated ICS file into your preferred calendar application.
+4. Import the generated ICS file into your preferred calendar application.

 ## Notes